TheThingsNetwork/docs/_content/gateways/kerlink/cellular.md

 # Cellular Connection

 It is possible to connect the Kerlink to a GPRS/3G connection.
-This may be eligible when LAN security is tight.
+This may be useful in locations where there is no ethernet network access, or where access to the local/company network is not allowed.

+## Configure using a dota file and USB flash drive

+It is possible to configure the GPRS/3G connection without logging into the gateway.
+This can be done in the same way as the packet forwarder was installed.
+An example dota file which should be copied to a flash drive is provided here.
+This dota will configure the gateway to use the `internet` APN and use a blank username and a blank password.
+This dota also applies the fix to allow blank login details for gprs.

+* Download [dota_gprs_apn_internet_nopw.tar.gz](https://raw.githubusercontent.com/TheThingsNetwork/kerlink-station-firmware/master/dota/dota_gprs_apn_internet_nopw.tar.gz) and copy it to a USB flash drive without extracting it.
+* Dowload [produsb_wirnet_v3.6.zip](https://raw.githubusercontent.com/TheThingsNetwork/kerlink-station-firmware/master/dota/produsb_wirnet_v3.6.zip) and extract it to the flash drive.
+* Plug the USB flash drive into the gateway and wait for the dota to be installed.

+The configuration files needed to get gprs/3G to work are inside the dota archive.
+You can modify them with your settings before installing the dota on the gateway.

-## Configure
+## Configure by manually editing config files

-SIM card detection is only done at boot time.
-Insert the SIM card in the powered off LoRa station.
+Log into the gateway using SSH or a Wirgrid device.

 Set your APN settings in `/etc/sysconfig/network` (see [Provider Settings](#provider-settings)):